DepFCD/DepFCD/README.md

 # Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization
-This project contains the data and scripts of our ICSE 2023 under-reviewed work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
-The directory is conducted as following, which is corresponding to the work.
+This project contains the tool, data, and scripts of our ICSE 2023 under-reviewing work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
+The directory is conducted as follows.
-Due to page limit, we attach `Threats` Section <here>.
-For industrial data, beacuse of the security problem and file size limit of GitHub, we only upload key data and scripts here.
+Please note that due to paper page limit, we attach Section `Threats to Validity` <here>.
+We opened all of the collected data of the investigated subjects.
+As for the industrial (IndustrialX) subject, because of the confidential issue and file size limit of GitHub, we only upload key research data and scripts in this repository.

-The whole directory goes like following:
+The whole directory goes like in the following:
 ```
 │  README.md
 │